Hri7566/mpp-server-dev2/README.md

 # mpp-server-dev2

 This is an MPP server currently in development for [MPP.dev](https://www.multiplayerpiano.dev).
-The original server is old and the site desperately needs a new one.
+It is roughly feature complete, supporting many of the planned ideas already, but certain features that some users might want to use for another site are currently unimplemented, namely a more complicated scheme for the antibot system.

 This server uses Bun - not just the runtime, but the libraries as well.
 This is because Bun provides easy access to uWebSockets.js, a speedy implementation of WebSockets that heavily outperforms the old `ws` module that is used so frequently.